 CIPC Concert Series

-CIPC ArtsConnect, the major outreach and education program of the Cleveland International Piano Competition, is designed to bring music into all facets of the Greater Cleveland community.
-The program works in partnership with a group of top-tier professional artists, community organizations, schools, healthcare institutions, and generous foundations to create innovative educational programs for young people and present concerts that have broad based appeal for all generations.
+An educational outreach program designed to bring music into all facets of the Greater Cleveland community.
+The program works in partnership with a group of top-tier professional artists, community organizations, schools, and generous foundations to create innovative educational programs for young people and present concerts for all generations.